Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

 Export the complete components directory from './app/project/components/' folder.
 To achieve this, use the below commands:
     ch5-shell-cli export:components --all

-You could also use `yarn` or `npm run` to export components.
-The following are the commands:
+You could also use `npm run` to export components.
+The following are the command(s):
-    yarn export:components --all
     npm run export:components -- --all
-    yarn exp:c --all
     npm run exp:c -- --all

 Export selected components from './app/project/components/' folder.
 In this case, the file names are mandatory in the command-prompt.
 The filename must follow the complete path starting from './app/project/components/....'.
 Only file names can be provided here (no folder paths).
 Multiple file names can be provided in the command-prompt.
 All the file names must be .html files only.
 To achieve this, use the below commands: